Rocklin, California: 2010

-Of the 13,258 households 42.6% had children under the age of 18 living with them, 62.3% were married couples living together, 9.4% had a female householder with no husband present, and 24.5% were non-families.
-18.7% of households were one person and 6.3% were one person aged 65 or older.
-The average household size was 2.74 and the average family size was 3.15.

-The age distribution was 30.0% under the age of 18, 7.0% from 18 to 24, 33.7% from 25 to 44, 20.8% from 45 to 64, and 8.6% 65 or older.
-The median age was 34 years.
-For every 100 females, there were 95.6 males.
-For every 100 females age 18 and over, there were 92.6 males.

-The median income for a household in the city was $79,274, according to the City of Rocklin website.
-Males had a median income of $54,426 versus $35,920 for females.
-The per capita income for the city was $26,910.
-About 3.1% of families and 4.5% of the population were below the poverty line, including 4.3% of those under age 18 and 3.5% of those age 65 or over.

 Economy

 Granite mining ended in 2004 in Rocklin.
-Top Rocklin employers include large multinational corporations, retail outlets, education and government.
-As of April 2016, Rocklin had an estimated civilian work force of 30,100 with an unemployment rate of 4.4%.
-Approximately 40% of Rocklin citizens over age 25 hold a bachelor's degree or higher.
+Top Rocklin employers include large multinational corporations, retail outlets, education, and government.
+As of 2016, Rocklin had an estimated civilian work force of 30,100 with an unemployment rate of 4.4%.
+About 40% of Rocklin citizens over age 25 hold a bachelor's degree or higher.

-Shopping, entertainment and dining can be found in the Blue Oaks Town Center, a regional shopping center anchored by national tenants on the Highway 65 corridor, as well as Rocklin Commons and Rocklin Crossings with tenants that include Target, Walmart, and Bass Pro Shop, along Interstate 80.
-A section of Granite Drive along Interstate 80 known as Toy Row has high-end auto dealerships, RV and Boat retailers, and a local antique mall.
+Shopping, entertainment, and dining can be found in the Blue Oaks Town Center, a regional shopping center anchored by national tenants on the Highway 65 corridor, and in Rocklin Commons and Rocklin Crossings, with tenants including Target, Walmart, and Bass Pro Shop, along Interstate 80.
+A section of Granite Drive along Interstate 80 known as Toy Row has high-end auto dealerships, RV and boat retailers, and a local antique mall.

 The city has four districts with distinct architectural guidelines: the University District, Granite District, College District, and Quarry District.

 Education

-The Rocklin area is home to 13 elementary schools, two middle schools, two high schools, and two alternative education institutions, encompassed in the Rocklin Unified School District, as well as campuses of Sierra College and William Jessup University.
+The Rocklin area has 13 elementary schools, two middle schools, two high schools, and two alternative education institutions, encompassed in the Rocklin Unified School District, as well as campuses of Sierra College and William Jessup University.